 RSEs on Funded Projects

-In 2019 we began the process of expanding our offering to include larger, funded coding projects.
-The idea was to allow a research group to pay for an RSE for a period of time.
-This could be a short project (e.g. 0.5 FTE for 3 months) or a long project (e.g. 0.8 FTE for 4 years).
-To achieve this we envisioned a central pool of RSEs that could satisfy such projects without them leaving the university as the project finished.
+The idea is to allow a research group/project to pay for one or more RSEs with particular skills for a period of time.
+This could be a short project (e.g. two RSEs running a two-week workshop) or a long project (e.g. 50% FTE for 2 years).
+To achieve this we have a central pool of RSEs that can work on such projects without them leaving the university when the project finishes.

 The diagram is comprised of five groups of RSEs:

 - First the centrally funded RSEs who provide support for BEAR’s main services and offer the centrally-funded BEAR Software Advice/Coding/Coaching services.

 - Secondly are the college-funded RSEs who are line-managed in the RSG but work exclusively for the relevant college or academic unit.

 - Thirdly the pool of grant-funded RSEs, who can be available for including in grant applications, and will grow over time as more RSEs are recruited to it.
 Please discuss your grant application with us before including a pool RSE in the proposal.
 See below for more information on including a BEAR RSE in grant applications.

 - Fourthly, some research groups will continue to recruit and manage their own RSEs, but we are now offering the option of a formal “dotted line” to the RSG to assist with managing the RSEs and allow them to be associated with peers with similar skills.

 - Finally some RSEs will continue to work independently of the RSG, meeting up informally at events or in the Research Computing Community slack workspace.

 Here we set out three options for including an RSE in a grant application.